What is Cylinder Liner? | What are the types of the Cylinder Liner?

 The engine is one of the most important parts of the vehicle.
 It produces power to run the vehicle.
 The vehicle engine consists of different parts.
 The cylinder liner is a most important part of the engine.
 It is also known as a cylinder sleeve.
 It ensures the smooth running of the piston.
 This article mainly explains the various aspects of the cylinder liner.

-What is Cylinder Liner?
+What is a Cylinder Liner?

 The cylinder liner is a sleeve placed on the engine block bore to create a cylindrical design.
 The engine piston moves back and forth in the cylinder liner.
-It is a vital part of the vehicle that makes up a smooth internal side of the engine.
+It is a vital part of the vehicle that makes up the smooth internal side of the engine.

 Cylinder liners are commonly used on engines with aluminum alloy engine blocks.
 This is because the aluminum alloy engine block without a liner has poor wear resistance and may warp at high temperatures.
 Therefore, linear is used for a better surface that can bear high temperatures and pressures.